Important Dates

 SAB accepts submissions in several tracks

 1. Conference papers are peer-reviewed.
-Accepted papers will be published conference proceedings “From Animals to Animats 18.
+Accepted papers will be published in conference proceedings “From Animals to Animats 18.
 SAB 2026.”
 Lecture Notes in Artificial Intelligence, Springer Nature.

 2. Conference papers without inclusion in the proceedings.
 These papers will undergo a light peer-review.
 Papers will be included on the conference website but they will not be formally published so that your research results can still appear in your disciplinary journals.